jrob200/premium-supplemental-repo/general-advice/08-getting-unstuck-part-three.md

 ### Code Review

 You may be digging yourself into a hole and not even realize it, or you've missed a way that you can do something better.
 Share your work for review, and pay it forward by giving a review too.
 Reviewing code and handling code reviews are key skills for professional developers, who usually can't make a change to the code base without a peer review.
-Share with your friends in the program, or just throw it in #online-now (be brave!).
+Learn how to go about code reviews with [our guide](https://github.com/codecademy-coaches/premium-supplemental-repo/blob/master/group-coding-how-to/code-review-guide.md) and when you're ready share your code with your friends in the program, or just throw it in #online-now (be brave!).

 ### Go Local